MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

 ## Install and maintain the Exchange Online PowerShell module

-You can download the Exchange Online PowerShell module from the PowerShell gallery at <https://www.powershellgallery.com/packages/ExchangeOnlineManagement/>.
+You download the module from the PowerShell gallery at <https://www.powershellgallery.com/packages/ExchangeOnlineManagement/>.

-The procedures in this section explain how to install, update, and uninstall the Exchange Online PowerShell module.
+The procedures in this section explain how to install, update, and uninstall the module.

 ### Supported operating systems for the Exchange Online PowerShell module

-The latest version of the Exchange Online PowerShell module is officially supported in PowerShell 7 on Windows, Linux, and Apple macOS.
+The latest versions of the module are officially supported in PowerShell 7 on Windows, Linux, and Apple macOS.

 Specifically, version **2.0.4 or later** is supported in **PowerShell 7.0.3 or later**.